 Ability to perform chargebacks

-Chargebacks allow the IT department to bill internal customers for the resources they use.
+Chargebacks enable the IT department to bill internal customers for the resources they use.
 Given the fact that business models vary greatly, not every organization uses chargebacks.
 Chargeback use seems to be most common among organizations that have adopted private or hybrid clouds.
-Even so, any organization can use a chargeback feature, and there are some organizations that use chargeback capabilities as a mechanism for tracking costs, but without actually billing anyone.
-This practice is called a showback.
+Even so, any organization can use a chargeback feature, and there are some organizations that use chargeback capabilities as a mechanism for tracking costs, but without billing anyone.
+This is called a showback.

 Self-service provisioning capabilities are only used in private or hybrid cloud environments, in which authorized users have been granted the ability to create VMs on demand.
-Generally speaking, self-service provisioning tends to be most appropriate for large, heavily virtualized organizations.
+Self-service provisioning tends to be most appropriate for large, heavily virtualized organizations.
 One reason for this is that private and hybrid cloud environments tend to be complex and difficult to implement.
 Self-service environments also tend to increase the help desk's workload.

-Because self-service provisioning capabilities are a niche feature, most server virtualization management software don't include self-service provisioning support.
-The notable exception is Embotics vCommander, which provides self-service provisioning capabilities and supporting features, such as quotas and service catalogs.
+Because self-service provisioning capabilities are a niche feature, most server virtualization management tools don't include self-service provisioning support.
+The notable exception is Snow Commander, which provides self-service provisioning capabilities and supporting features, such as quotas and service catalogs.

 Automation can serve many purposes in a virtualization environment, from VM deployments to resource reclamation.

 Although most server virtualization management software provides some automation capabilities, these capabilities vary widely from one product to the next.
 Turbonomic uses automation to monitor VM workloads in real time and realigns resources on an as-needed basis to maintain performance.
 Another example is Foglight for Virtualization, which can use automation to remediate issues that it detects.